 Long-distance relationships can be fun and exciting or they can also be challenging and hard.
 But are they worth it?

-Long-distance relationships are great if you get on well with someone and have the money to travel and to close the distance.
+Long-distance relationships are worth it if you get on well with someone and have the money to travel and to close the distance.
 But when your long-distance relationship brings you more sadness and frustration than happiness and fulfillment, you should ask yourself if it’s really worth it for you.

 In this article, we’ll talk about the pros and cons of a long-distance relationship.
-To help you decide if your long-distance relationships are worth it lets recap what they are along with some pros and cons.
+To help you decide if your long-distance relationship is worth it.

 Long-distance relationships are romantic relationships.
 They can start online with someone you’ve never met or come into your current relationship.